 Install new Electric Brakes

-If you need additional guidance on this process or would like us to walk you through any of these steps for changing out your trailer’s brake system, please contact our Parts Specialists at [email protected] or call 1-888-335-5464.
+If you need additional guidance on this process or would like us to walk you through any of these steps for changing out your trailer’s brake system, please email our Parts Specialists or call 1-888-335-5464.

 Saltwater can be very destructive to brakes if left to sit on the brakes.
 Our suggestion would be electric over hydraulic disc brakes, disc brakes are open so when you spray the trailer off the salt has less area to sit and corrode the brake components.
 The brakes are more expensive than regular drum brakes however the braking is much better on a disc brake and less maintenance cost.